 And still ...
-I think you give up a lot more than what you get in return.
-I lost so much being a parent that I am constantly trying to get back, and the older I get, I find it harder and harder to reestablish what I lost.
-I get unconditional love from my daughter, and that is wonderful, but she is going to grow up and move on, and hopefully not give up her life the way I did, because it's really not worth it ●
+I think you give up a lot more than you get in return.
+I lost so much being a parent that I am constantly trying to get back, and the older I get, the harder I find it to reestablish what I lost.
+I get unconditional love from my daughter, but she is going to grow up and move on, and hopefully not give up her life the way I did, because it's really not worth it •